glennhenry/cs-notes/README.md

-To better see the notes, check out [my website](http://localhost:3000/)
+Not intended to be public, but why not?
+Check out [my website](http://localhost:3000/)